-On completion of the tender opening, the Director of Finance or deputy and other members of staff present, together with the external advisor (if present) shall all sign and date the schedule.
-The schedule recording sheet shall be filed in a central register of tenders maintained by the Director of Finance.
+On completion of the tender opening, the Group Director of Finance or deputy and other members of staff present, together with the external advisor (if present) shall all sign and date the schedule.
+The schedule recording sheet shall be filed in a central register of tenders maintained by the Group Director of Finance.

-2.2.2.2 Electronic Tenders
+6.3.2.2 Electronic Tenders

-An electronic tendering process may be used using a web portal such as ProContract.
+An electronic tendering process may be used using a web portal or dedicated inbox.